sesiii/sesiii/README.md

-# Hi there, I'm Sesidadi! 👋
+# Hi there, I'm who i am 👋
 ### I'm a Computer Science undergrad at IIT Kharagpur 🎓

 - 🔭 I’m currently working on exciting projects